The Center for Victim Advocacy and Violence Prevention provides free and confidential

 crime, violence or abuse, on or off campus either recently or in the past.

 The mission of the Center for Victim Advocacy and Violence Prevention is to contribute to a community that is safe and supportive through comprehensive prevention, empowerment, and survivor-centered services.

-The USF Center for Victim Advocacy assures confidentiality to all who utilize the department's services.
+The USF Center for Victim Advocacy and Violence Prevention assures confidentiality to all who utilize the department's services.
 All of the advocates are certified by the state of Florida's attorney general office as confidential advocates and are afforded privilege under Florida state law.
 Client names, identifying information and any disclosures will be kept confidential unless an advocate receives explicit permission from the client to release the information to a specific third party.

 The following situation are exception to this policy: